Pungsan dog: History

 According to the Encyclopedia of Korean Culture by the Academy of Korean Studies under the Ministry of Education, Science and Technology (South Korea) of the South Korean government, the Pungsan dog was first recognized as a national symbol in the Korean peninsula during the Japanese colonial period.
-The breed was also used in Russia to hunt tigers, bears, and warthogs.
+The breed was also used in Russia to hunt tigers, bears, and boars.
 The Pungsan dog breed was bred for a long time in isolation from other provinces.

 During the 2000 inter-Korean summit, North Korean leader Kim Jong-il made a gift of two Pungsan dogs (associated with the North) to South Korean president Kim Dae-jung.
 In return, Kim Dae-jung gave two Jindo dogs (associated with the South) to Kim Jong-il.
 Born at the Pyongyang Central Zoo, the Pungsan dogs were originally named Dangyol (Unity) and Jaju (Independence), but were later renamed Uri (meaning We) and Duri (Two).
 They initially lived in the Blue House, the residence of the South Korean president, before being moved to the Seoul Zoo, where they gave birth to 15 puppies before both dying at age 13.
 During their lives, the dogs were accorded special status as guests of the state.

 At the Pyongyang summit in 2018, North Korean leader Kim Jong-un gave two Pungsan dogs to South Korean President Moon Jae-in.
 The male was named Songkang, and the female was named Gomi.
 Gomi gave birth to six puppies within two months of the summit, leading Moon to remark that she must have been pregnant when she was given to him.
 He later published photos of them at the Blue House on November 25, 2018, and labeled them as "peace gift" puppies.